 The journey of invention and monopolization of word processing began as the mechanical machine

-Human beings started writing with hand, even using a finger as a pen.
-In 1714, Henry Mill obtained a patent for typewriter type machine for increasing the speed and quality of writing.
+Human beings started writing with hands, even using a finger as a pen.
+In 1714, Henry Mill obtained a patent for a typewriter type machine for increasing the speed and quality of writing.
 However, after almost 150 years, Christopher Latham Sholes, with two colleagues’ assistance, invented the first successful manual typewriter in 1867.
 It was purely a mechanical machine.
 A gun manufacturing company, E. Remington and Sons, started manufacturing and marketing it in 1874.
 Like many other innovations, it emerged in primitive form.
 Like many other great innovations, the acceptance of the primitive emergence of the typewriter was slow at first, demanding various improvements.
 This writing innovation went through several major improvements over 20 years before started diffusing in business establishments.
 Businesses found their paperwork could be done more quickly and legibly on the typewriter.
 In the early 1900s, portable models emerged, making typewriting within reach of families and individuals.

 The incremental innovation approach kept making the typewriters increasingly better and also less costly to produce.
 However, all such improvements were taking place in the mechanical domain.